I like sending stuff by mail and today the idea of this traveling cassette tape came to me. Here’s what I was thinking;

 - Each participant sends the tape by mail to the next participant on the list

 ~The Traveling Cassette Tape Project~

-Registration is now closed.
+Registration is now closed on edition 1.
 We have 40 participants in the project (!)

 Spreadsheet - Traveling Cassette Tape

 The list has been sortet with european countries first, followed by North America.